-- 1) The MS sends a Routeing Area Update Request (IMSI or P-TMSI and old RAI, old P-TMSI Signature, Classmark, Update Type) to the SGSN.
-Update Type shall indicate RA update, or periodic RA update, or PS attach.
-The BSS shall add the Cell Global Identity including the RAC and LAC of the cell where the message was received before passing the message to the SGSN, see GSM 08.18.
-[UTRAN shall add the RAC and LAC of the cell where the MS is registered (FFS).] - 2) Security functions may be executed.
+- The MS sends a Routeing Area Update Request (old RAI, old P-TMSI Signature, Update Type) to the SGSN.
+Update Type shall indicate RA update or periodic RA update.
+The BSS shall add the Cell Global Identity including the RAC and LAC of the cell where the message was received before passing the message to the SGSN, see GSM 08.18. - 2) Security functions may be executed.
 These procedures are defined in subclause "Security Function". - 3) The SGSN validates the MS's presence in the new RA.
 If due to regional subscription restrictions the MS is not allowed to be attached in the RA, or if subscription checking fails, then the SGSN rejects the routeing area update with an appropriate cause.
 If all checks are successful then the SGSN updates the MM context for the MS. A new P-TMSI may be allocated.
 A Routeing Area Update Accept (P-TMSI, P-TMSI Signature) is returned to the MS. - 4) If P-TMSI was reallocated, the MS acknowledges the new P-TMSI with Routeing Area Update Complete (P-TMSI).